 With donor restrictions: Funds with purpose restrictions and without explicit variance power are classified as with donor restrictions.
 Funds subject to time restrictions with or without variance power are classified as with donor restrictions until the expiration of the time restriction.
-For endowment funds explicitly acknowledging variance power, the Foundation classifies as with donor restrictions (a) the original value of gifts contributed to the endowment in perpetuity and perpetual trusts created under the Plan, (b) the original value of subsequent gifts to the endowments in perpetuity and perpetual trusts created under the Plan and (c) accumulations to the endowments in perpetuity and trusts created under the Plan made in accordance with the direction of the applicable donor gift instrument.
+For endowment funds explicitly acknowledging variance power, the Foundation classifies as with donor restrictions (a) the original value of gifts contributed to the endowment in perpetuity and perpetual trusts created under the Plan, (b) the original value of subsequent gifts to the endowments in perpetuity and perpetual trusts created under the Plan made in accordance with the direction of the applicable donor gift instrument.
 As donor-restricted endowment funds with explicit variance power are classified as with donor restrictions once amounts are appropriated for spending from these funds, such amounts are classified as without donor restrictions.